Nissan Xterra Insurance Rates

 Rates are averaged for all Nissan Xterra models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following items are a recap of the primary concepts that were presented in the illustrations above.
+The points below are a brief summary of the primary concepts that were touched on above.

-- You may be able to save as much as $80 per year just by quoting early and online
+- It is possible to save as much as $80 per year simply by quoting online in advance

-- Drivers that have major violations or accidents could be forced to pay on average $920 more each year than a driver with a clean driving record
+- Drivers that tend to have accidents or serious violations may pay on average $920 more each year to insure a Nissan Xterra

-- Increasing policy deductibles can save approximately $125 each year
+- Increasing physical damage deductibles can save approximately $125 each year

 Rate Tables and Charts